aaronw-dev/HermesBot/README.md

 ## Commands

+### /wipevc
+Goes through all of the voice channels in the given server and disconnects all participants.

 ### /finishthis | `sentence` | `maxwords (optional)`
 Uses the *Bloom* LLM to finish your sentence. `maxwords` specifies the maximum amount of words to generate.